 To what extent can he still do canicross in summer / go skijoring with me in winter?
 Would be better not to, his limping can get pretty bad (also not a young dog).
 If you do go very slow and easy.

-Meggy & Mighty come from the same litter as Merlin II, but like the rest of their siblings, are much more timid around people.
-Merlin II is an example of what the two could become with enough inside time and interaction with people.
-Meggy is the bolder of the two, virtually fearless when you have food at hand.
-During feeding time if you walk into their cage with food bowls she jumps on your back until you turn to look at her after which she tends to scoot a bit back and bark expectantly.
-Once comfortable around you Meggy really enjoys back rubs, but like with her sister it takes some time for her to get comfortable with you.
+Minnie & Mighty come from a litter who are all fairly timid around people.
+Minnie is the bolder of the two, still requiring time and patience to get comfortable around you.
+However, she will eventually curl up in your bed and let you stroke her.
 Mighty is the smallest and shiest of their whole litter, and would rather find the furthest corner of a couch or room to sleep than near people.
 When touched she tends to freeze up and mostly wait for it to be over.
 However, the small improvements we have seen in her sisters mean that she has potential as well.

-Ideal new home: Hopefully together so that they can gain confidence from each other (if able to adopt a third sister, Minnie, this would be even better for them).
+Ideal new home: Hopefully together so that they can gain confidence from each other (if able to adopt a third sister this would be even better for them).
 Somewhere calm with patient owners who are not expecting to see immediate results.

 How would they deal with being alone during a working day: Having spent some time inside, the girls know what the rules are for the most part but should not be trusted in the beginning.
-If too nervous or excited either one might still pee inside, and both are known for swallowing objects.
+If too nervous or excited either one might still pee inside, and Mighty is known for swallowing objects.

 To what extent can they still do canicross in summer / go skijoring with me in winter?
 You would need to watch them carefully for limping.
 Not really the ideal dogs for this, would be better as house pets who get regular walks.

 How would he deal with being alone during a working day: He would probably be fine alone in the day and have a good snooze

 Timon (March 2007)